mananp-2730/AI-VA/PRD.md

 2. **Command:** The user clicks the microphone and asks a natural language question (e.g., "What were our top-selling product categories last month?
 Please plot it on a bar chart.").
 3. **Compute:** The Master Orchestrator delegates the command to a specialized SQL AI Agent to query the secure database, then passes the structured results to a separate Frontend Analyst AI Agent to generate UI components.
 4. **Consume:** The user hears the spoken strategic insight while a dynamic Chart.js graph renders instantly on their screen.
+5. **Contextual Follow-up:** The user asks a pronoun-driven follow-up question (e.g., "Break *that* down by region").
+The Context Engine feeds the rolling memory back into the SQL Agent for seamless conversational continuity.
-5. **Drill-Down:** The user physically clicks a concerning data point on the rendered chart, automatically triggering a deeper, granular SQL query without needing to use the microphone again.
+6. **Drill-Down:** The user physically clicks a concerning data point on the rendered chart, automatically triggering a deeper, granular SQL query without needing to use the microphone again.
-6. **Retain:** The user clicks "Save to My Insights" to permanently store the session in the Time Machine gallery for future reference.
+7. **Retain:** The user clicks "Save to My Insights" to permanently store the session in the Time Machine gallery for future reference.
-7. **Distribute:** The user clicks "Download Exec Summary" to instantly package the visual chart and AI text insight into a branded, boardroom-ready PDF document.
+8. **Distribute:** The user clicks "Download Exec Summary" to instantly package the visual chart and AI text insight into a branded, boardroom-ready PDF document.

 ## **4. Feature Prioritization (MoSCoW Framework)**
 To ensure rapid deployment of the MVP, features were strictly prioritized based on user value and engineering feasibility.